 Wills, Trusts, and Other Gifts

 There are many ways to give to Columbia Land Trust that can deliver benefits to the Northwest and tax benefits to you.
 This page highlights some of the most common (and easiest) ways to join our Heritage Circle and leave a legacy for the Northwest.
-If you have questions or are interested in joining our Heritage Circle today, write to Advancement Director Jedidiah Chavez or call him at 360-213-1203.
+If you have questions or are interested in joining our Heritage Circle today, write to Amy McCormick at 360-213-1204.

 Businesses and corporations are some of our strongest allies in building thriving, nature-rich communities here in the Columbia River region.
 Our Corporate Partnerships program offers creative ways for companies to declare their commitment to conservation.
 We also offer Corporate Sponsorships that provide visibility around our marquee events, including our Wild Splendor Gala, our annual picnic, and our unique slate of tours out on the land.